Different forms of first order spin-orbit motion and their utility in spin matching in electron storage rings: Spin Matching Conditions

 \subsection{EIC-ESR}

-The spin matching conditions for the Electron Storage Ring of the Electron Ion Collider, derived by V. I. Ptitsyn \cite{vadimderivation}, are now re-derived in detail to show the utility of the precession vector expressions in Eq.~\eqref{eq:omega_2}.
+The spin matching conditions for the Electron Storage Ring of the Electron Ion Collider, derived by V. Ptitsyn \cite{Ptitsyn2023,vadimderivation}, are now re-derived in detail to show the utility of the precession vector expressions in Eq.~\eqref{eq:omega_2}.
 The ESR employs four ``solenoid modules" and ``bend modules" to rotate the spin to longitudinal at the interaction point and back to vertical in the arc.
 Each solenoid module consists of two equivalent solenoids with some number of quadrupoles in between.
-These quadrupoles are varied so that there is no coupling outside of the solenoid module and so that spin matching can be achieved.
+These quadrupoles are chosen for decoupling of the solenoid module and for spin matching.
 The bend modules consist of quadrupoles and horizontal bends.
 Evaluating the integrand in Eq.~\eqref{eq:s_o_integral} using Eq.~\eqref{eq:omega_2} with the convention for electrons $G\rightarrow a$ gives

-Substitution of $\vec{k}$ into $\frac{d\vec{S}}{ds} = \vec{\Omega}_0\times\vec{S}$ using Eq.~\eqref{eq:omega_0} gives $\vec{k}'$.
+Substitution of $\vec{k}$ into $\frac{d\vec{S}}{ds} = \vec{\Omega}_0\times\vec{S}$ using Eq.~\eqref{eq:omega_0} gives

 With these equations, the integrand is